This (Updated) guide reviews all of the best dog foods for Maltese this year.

 Meat By-Products

 The term “by-products” is often overlooked when reading a label, probably because it doesn’t sound that dangerous.
 What by-product means is any part of an animal that is not suitable for human consumption.
-These parts include anything from lungs, spleen, brains, intestines, eyes, feet, anything that normally goes to waste.
+These parts include anything from lungs, spleen, brains, intestines, eyes, feet, and anything that normally goes to waste.

 Artificial Additives

-Additives are anything used to enhance the dog food’s color, taste, or appearance to make them more appealing to your puppy.
+Additives are anything used to enhance the dog food’s color, taste, or appearance to make it more appealing to your puppy.
 However, most of these additives don’t contain any nutritional value and may be harmful to your Maltese in the long run.

 When your dog consumes these additives, it causes digestive issues like diarrhea, loose stools, bloating, and general unease your dog.
-Moreover, these additives have been a major cause of allergic reactions within dogs.
-They can trigger allergic reactions leading to skin issues like rashes, dryness, itching, and can cause their fur to start thinning.
+Moreover, these additives have been a major cause of allergic reactions in dogs.
+They can trigger allergic reactions leading to skin issues like rashes, dryness, and itching, and can cause their fur to start thinning.

 Preservatives